Brody Brown: Early life

 Brown was a member of The Crips.
 He was shot at and jailed as a teenager.
 In a 2016 interview he said that music "kept him from becoming another statistic in a hard neighborhood."

 Career

-Brown joined 1500 or Nothin' in 2003, and prior to dropping out of high school in 2005, he began writing and playing with Bobby Valentino, who he met through a mutual friend.
+Brown joined 1500 or Nothin' in 2003, and prior to dropping out of high school in 2005, he began writing and playing with Bobby Valentino, whom he met through a mutual friend.
 At 17, he signed a publishing deal with Steve Lindsey, a publishing executive who had also signed Mike Elizondo, Kara DioGuardi, J.R.
 Rotem, and Mars, among others.
-Lindsey showed Brown and fellow songwriters Mars and Jeff Bhasker (who Mars met through Mike Lynn) the ins and outs of writing pop music and acted as a mentor, helping them to hone their craft.
+Lindsey showed Brown and fellow songwriters Mars and Jeff Bhasker (whom Mars met through Mike Lynn) the ins and outs of writing pop music and acted as a mentor, helping them to hone their craft.